kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(x\) Any unscheduled engine removal for a condition that could result in one of the reportable occurrences listed in this paragraph.

 \(b\) *Reliability of two-engine airplanes*—(1) *Reporting of two-engine airplane in-service reliability.* The holder of a type certificate for an airplane approved for ETOPS and the holder of a type certificate for an engine installed on an airplane approved for ETOPS must report monthly to their respective Aircraft Certification Service office on the reliability of the world fleet of those airplanes and engines.
 The report provided by both the airplane and engine type certificate holders must address each airplane-engine combination approved for ETOPS.
 The FAA may approve quarterly reporting if the airplane-engine combination demonstrates an IFSD rate at or below those specified in paragraph (b)(2) of this section for a period acceptable to the FAA.
-This reporting may be combined with the reporting required by §21.3.
+This reporting may be combined with the reporting required by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.3   Reporting of failures, malfunctions, and defects.|§21.3]].
 The responsible type certificate holder must investigate any cause of an IFSD resulting from an occurrence attributable to the design of its product and report the results of that investigation to its responsible Aircraft Certification Service office.
 Reporting must include:

 \(i\) Engine IFSDs, except planned IFSDs performed for flight training.